beyondsoft-na/convergdb-aws-devops-pipeline-templates/README.md

 * select `manual approval` in action provider
 * select SNS arn (create one if needed)

+## 5. Set webhooks for Github
+Create webhooks for codebuild and codepipeline in github setting.
+Set trigger event to `pr` and `push`

 ## Summary
 * A PR will trigger `codebuild_pr` in codebuild
 * A master branch merge will trigger codepipeline for qa and prod stages